-2. For each dependent group campsite, the operator shall provide one toilet for each sex for every 30 campers or fraction thereof.
-Urinals may be substituted for up to 50% of the number of toilets required for males.

-3. Campgrounds with plans and specifications approved by the department before September 1, 1992 shall have the number of toilets required by the rules in effect when the plans and specifications were approved.
+2. For each dependent group campsite, the operator shall provide one toilet for each sex for every 30 campers or fraction 3.
+Campgrounds with plans and specifications approved by the department before September 1, 1992 shall have the number of toilets required by the rules in effect when the plans and specifications were approved.
 If the operator increases or modifies any campground attribute, the operator shall meet the plan review requirements as provided under s.
 DHS 178.04.

-(e) Minimum number of toilets; Independent campsites.
+(e) Minimum number of toilets; independent campsites.
 1. Except as provided in subd.
 2., the operator shall provide a backup toilet for each sex for every100 independent campsites or fraction thereof.
 The toilets shall be available at all times that the campground is occupied.